2ndSightLab/aws-rust-assume-role-with-mfa/README.md

 # aws-rust-assume-role-with-mfa

-If it helps anyone...this repository contains a test to assume a role with MFA using the AWS rust sdk.
+This repository contains a test to assume a role with MFA using the AWS rust sdk.

 ## Trait that can be used in any application
 I created a trait that can be reused in any application as demonstrated by the main.rs module.
 You can create a trait with a library that can be pulled into any appliation to handle your authentiation properly.